theperrygroup/rezen/docs/getting-started/authentication.md

 The ReZEN Python API client provides multiple ways to authenticate and configure your connection to the ReZEN API platform.

+!!! critical "Authentication Method"
+    The ReZEN API uses **X-API-KEY header authentication**, not Authorization Bearer tokens.
+The Python client handles this automatically.

 ---

 ## Installation